Youngstown Vindicator to cease publication after 150 years

 - DOJ probe expands beyond Boeing 737 MAX, includes 787 Dreamliner

+With the paper’s closure, Youngstown will join a growing number of cities and towns dubbed “news deserts” for the lack of local coverage.
+Newsroom employment has fallen by nearly half over the past 15 years across the U.S.

-The Vindicator entered a lively local news market in 1869, but eventually became the only daily newspaper in Youngstown and Mahoning County.
-Its staff won six first-place awards in this year’s APME journalism contest.
+The Vindicator is the last daily paper in both Youngstown and northeast Ohio’s Mahoning County, the state’s 12th most populous county.
+Vindicator journalists won six first-place APME journalism awards this year and 18 in 2018.

-Brown in a letter Friday to employees of WFMJ-TV said the shutdown wouldn’t affect the family owned television station.
+In a letter Friday to employees of WFMJ-TV, Brown said the decision to shut down the newspaper would not affect the family owned television station.
+Brown said there are “no intentions” to sell the station.

+Publisher James H. Odell launched the paper in 1869, shortly after the Civil War.
+It was purchased by William F. Maag, Sr. in 1887.
+His son, William F. Maag, Jr., took over as editor and publisher when his father died in 1924.

+After the death of the younger Maag in 1968, his nephew, William Brown, served as publisher and president until his death in 1981.
+Jagnow, his widow, has been publisher and president since then.
+Mark Brown is their son.